fullstackfreelancer/ce_timeline/README.md

 ## Support & Service

 If you have any problems with the extension, please let me know!
 Since this is open source, I only guarantee 100% expert support when I get paid, but I also like to support the community.
 Please don't hesitate to open an issue here on GitHub or send a message: https://simon-koehler.com/en/contact

+## Help me to keep the System up-to-date!

+Many times if there is a special request, I just do it for free.
+I believe in the power of open source and free software.
+I also believe in you and your projects.
+If you like my work and you want to ensure further development, please don't hesitate to make a donation here: https://paypal.me/trypo3freelancer/50/

 ## Do you want to learn TYPO3?
 Here's what you need:
 Video Training TYPO3 9 LTS (German language)